glyphrider/ptk5demo/README.md

 Now we can add a handler for the button click and see if we can get a callback.
 We'll also make our widget disappear, since our conversation will only be good for this one callback.
 Resonable implementations of updateConversationToAsapCallback and onCallbackCreated exist in the previous section.

 	$('#cb_button').click(function() {
-		updateConversationToAsapCallback("7032222",onCallbackCreated);
+		updateConversationToAsapCallback("5551212",onCallbackCreated);
 		$('#cb_widget').hide();
 	});

-We can make use of the data returned by the PTK to make our UI more informative.
+Finally, here's our example of how to make use of the conversation state returned by the PTK methods.
+We can make our UI more informative by leveraging this information.
 We take the JSON response from the PTK, and move that into a local variable, using eval().
 Then we access the originalWaitTime attribute of the conversation, use string functions to grab the minutes, convert that into an integer; finally we update the text of the callback button with a message that we will get a callback in *less than* the EWT plus one minute.

 	function onConversationCreated(xhr) {
 		interactionLocation = xhr.getResponseHeader("Location");